mehulagg/gitlab_test/doc/development/fe_guide/design_patterns.md

 ## Manipulating the DOM in a JS Class

-When writing a class that needs to manipulate the DOM guarantee a container option is provided.
+When writing a class that needs to manipulate the DOM make sure a container option is provided.
 This is useful when we need that class to be instantiated more than once in the same page.

 Bad: